Looking for support for your finance function? Book a time with an expert.

 The initial S Corp election requires filing Form 2553 with the IRS within specific timeframes, and maintaining S Corp status requires ongoing monitoring of shareholder eligibility.

-The payroll tax requirements for S Corp owner-employees create ongoing compliance challenges that many businesses underestimate.
+The payroll tax obligations of the owner-employees of an S Corp generate compliance risks that businesses tend to underestimate.

 Determining "reasonable compensation" requires market research and documentation, particularly for owner-operators who might prefer to minimize W-2 wages in favor of distributions.